History of Emma Navarro in Timeline

 2019: WTA Tour Main-Draw Debut

-2020: Joined the Virginia Cavaliers
+2020: Joined Virginia Cavaliers

-2021: Won NCAA singles championship
+2021: Won NCAA Singles Championship

-2022: Ended Second Year at Virginia
+2022: Second Year Performance at Virginia

-January 29, 2024: Top 25 in Singles Rankings
+January 29, 2024: Reached Top 25 Singles Ranking

-June 10, 2024: New Career-High Ranking
+June 10, 2024: Career-High Ranking After French Open

 On June 10, 2024, Emma Navarro reached a new career-high of No. 17 in the world after reaching the fourth round of the French Open.

-August 26, 2024: Career-High Ranking
+August 26, 2024: Career-High Ranking Reached

 September 9, 2024: Achieved Career-High Singles Ranking

-On September 9, 2024, Emma Navarro achieved a career-high singles ranking of world No. 8 by the WTA.
+On September 9, 2024, Emma Navarro achieved a career-high singles ranking of No. 8 by the WTA.

-2024: Won First WTA Tour Title at Hobart International
+2024: Won First WTA Tour Title